paulbarbu/IRC-Bot/README.md

 ===============
 1. In `config.py` you must add the name of the command to the `cmds_list`'s end(without _!_)
-2. In directory `cmds/` you must create a file named after your command(e.g.
+2. In directory `cmds/` you must create a file named after your command
-   _newcommand.py_)
-3. Into the newly created file you must define a function named after your command(e.g. _def newcommand(param):_) that takes one parameter, this parameter will contain the command sent by the user
+3. Into the newly created file you must define a function named after your command that takes one parameter, this parameter will contain the command sent by the user, the function must return the message to be sent on the channel

+E.g:
+You want to create a command `!dance` so you follow these steps:
+1. Add 'dance' to the `cmds_list` in `config.py`
+2. Create `cmds/dance.py`
+3. In `cmds/dance.py` define `def dance(param):`, `param` will hold the users command in case you must do some checkings or whatever, it must return a message for example `return config.privmsg + 'Dance time!\r\n'`

 Config
 ======